rosell-dk/webp-express/README.md

 RewriteRule ^uploads/2019/02/image2\.jpg - [L]
 RewriteRule . - [L]
 ```

-There is currently no way to bypass the HTML altering for certain images.

 If you got any further questions, look at, or comment on [this topic](https://wordpress.org/support/topic/can-i-make-an-exception-for-specific-post-image/)

 ### When is feature X coming? / Roadmap